 There are many resources available to those undergoing chemotherapy:

-From the U-M Cancer Center
+Patient Education from the U-M Comprehensive Cancer Center

-Chemotherapy Information Guide
+- Chemotherapy Information Guide

 provides lists of resources, from books and video, to web sites and newsletters.